suncoast-devs/handbook/lessons/js-enumeration/enumeration.md

 # Transforming values

 Let's suppose we wanted, instead of `console.log` values we wanted to build a new array of values from our array of colors.
-And suppose what we wanted each element of this new array to be the equal to the length of the string at the corresponding index of the original array.
+And suppose we wanted each element of this new array to be equal to the length of the string at the corresponding index of the original array.

 That is: